ArupAus/lunchtimepython/Session3/session_3_problems.md

 ]
 ```

-Build a function called `fill_backpack` that takes in the list of items as a sinlge argument and returns the backpack dictionary.
+Build a function called `fill_backpack` that takes in the list of items as a single argument and returns the backpack dictionary.

 ```py
 def fill_backpack(items):